Tips to Avoid Terrible Tenants.

 A Well-written Tenancy agreement

-A contract or lease, also known as a tenancy agreement, stating the lease term and expectations in a clear and descriptive language will allow tenants to understand the terms and conditions before renting.
+A contract or lease, also known as a tenancy agreement, will allow tenants to understand the terms and conditions before renting.
 But what if the tenants refuse to comply with the terms?
-It is quite a sticky situation, but fret not because as a landlord this is what you can do instead:
+It is quite a sticky situation, but fret not because as a landlord this is what you can do.

 Having strict policies and consequences on the tenancy agreement allows more serious tenants to consider renting the property.
-For example, tenants advised on the firmness of policies like rent payment and the consequences of late payments.
-It needs to be clear that all tenants will be treated equally despite their situations, to avoid any negotiation attempts by non-compliant tenants.
+It needs to be clear that all tenants will be treated equally despite their situations.
 Potential tenants can also be given the legal counsel of any legal action to be taken if they conduct any illegal activity.

 SPEEDHOME has its own tenancy agreement on SPEEDMANAGE, two demand letters for free, and a team to assist in case an eviction is necessary.